neoforged/Documentation/docs/resources/client/models/modelloaders.md

         return overrides;
     }

-    // Override this to true if you also want to use a custom block entity renderer instead of the default renderer.
+    // Override this to true if you want to use a custom block entity renderer instead of the default renderer.
-    // See the page on block entity renderers for more information.
     @Override
     public boolean isCustomRenderer() {
         return false;